-Originating in Kyoto, this eighth-generation atelier combines traditional shaping techniques with modern design concepts.
+Originating in Kyoto, this fifth-generation atelier combines traditional shaping techniques with modern design concepts.
 Bamboo used in Kohchosai Kosuga products is Madake or Mousouchiku variety, which is sourced in Japan and is light-weight and sturdy.

 Tori-bashi (Serving Chopsticks) are made with durable and flexible bamboo with pointed tips on both sides that are perfect for serving multiple dishes at a dinner party or picnic.
 They also work nicely for plating.